AntonBarslund/GDSGroup/README.md

 Fake News Project:

+To run this, place the dataset in a directory caled data and add the liar dataset folder to that directory too.
 Run sequnce:
     1. cleaned_data.ipynb
     2. exploration.ipynb
+    3. BBC_news_data_preprocsseing.ipynb
-    3. logistic_regression.ipynb
+    4. logistic_regression.ipynb
-    4. nn.ipynb
+    5. nn.ipynb
-    5. evaluation.ipynb
+    6. evaluation.ipynb